 1.1.3 "Wildfire Internet" means Wildfire Internet Limited who operate this service and are the party with whom you have a contract.

-1.1.4 "Wildfire Internet’s Software" means ReallyEasyCart or REC software which is wholly owned by Perfect4Business and licenced to you via Wildfire Internet, and other third party software used to provide the Services to which you have subscribed which may be bound by their own separate terms and conditions.
+1.1.4 "Wildfire Internet’s Software" means ReallyEasyCart software which is wholly owned by Perfect4Business and licenced to you via Wildfire Internet, and other third party software used to provide the Services to which you have subscribed which may be bound by their own separate terms and conditions.